Dynamite Duumvirate Tag Team Title Tournament (2011): Semifinals

 The semifinal round of the DDT4 began with a match between The American Wolves and The Young Bucks.
 American Wolves delivered a Force of Nature to Matt Jackson and Eddie Edwards followed it by applying an Achilles lock on Matt, but Matt rolled through it and pinned Edwards with a small package for the win.

 Next, Kings of Wrestling took on Nightmare Violence Connection.
 Akira Tozawa avoided a moonsault by Chris Hero and pinned him with a La magistral for the win.

 After the match, Joey Ryan announced that he would challenge the champion Claudio Castagnoli for the PWG World Championship at Card Subject To Change III on April 9, a title shot Ryan had earned by winning the Battle of Los Angeles.
 He then issued an open challenge in the Joey Ryan Invitational Gauntlet, with Ryan putting his title shot on the line against the winner of the gauntlet.
 The first two participants of the gauntlet were Brian Cage-Taylor and Ryan Taylor.
 Ryan delivered a cravate neckbreaker to Brian to eliminate him.
 Peter Avalon was the next entrant in the gauntlet.
 Avalon countered an attempt of The Perfect Circle by Ryan and pinned him with a schoolboy.
 Candice LeRae entered next, but Ryan delivered a That 70's Kick to Avalon before their match started, allowing LeRae to pin Avalon for the win.

 As a result, LeRae won the gauntlet and earned the right to face Ryan in an immediate match with Ryan's World Championship title shot on the line.
 Ryan avoided a moonsault by LeRae and delivered a That 70's Kick to LeRae.
 Ryan followed it by applying an End Times on LeRae, forcing her to submit and retain his right to challenge for the World Championship.

 Final

 The tournament final took place between Nightmare Violence Connection and The Young Bucks.
-Young Bucks delivered a Early On-set Alzheimers and a More Bang For Your Buck (rolling fireman's carry slam by Matt followed by a 450° splash by Nick followed by a moonsault by Matt) on Akira Tozawa for the win.
+Young Bucks delivered an Early On-set Alzheimers and a More Bang For Your Buck (rolling fireman's carry slam by Matt followed by a 450° splash by Nick followed by a moonsault by Matt) on Akira Tozawa for the win.